alpine-docker/httpie/README.md

 # The Processes to build this image

-* Enable Travis CI cronjob on this repo to run build daily on master branch
+* Enable CI cronjob on this repo to run build daily on master branch
 * Check if there are new tags/releases announced via Github [httpie](https://github.com/httpie/httpie) REST API
 * Match the exist docker image tags via Hub.docker.io REST API
 * If not matched, build the image with latest version as tag and push to hub.docker.com